USNA-CyberScience/CAE-CO-Application/Academic Requirements (Knowledge Units)/M.07 Overview of Cyber Defense/README.md

-# M.7 Overview of Cyber Defense (must include hands-on lab exercises)
+# M.7 Overview of Cyber Defense

 Cyber operations encompass both offensive and defensive operations.
 Defensive operations are essential in protecting our systems and